Online RN to BSN Degree

 Join us for live webinars that focus on OHIO's RN to BSN program, which is designed for registered nurses seeking to advance their careers through a bachelor’s degree in Nursing.

 Thursday, October 8 at 12 p.m.
 ET

 Thursday, December 3 at 7 p.m.
 ET

 Students applying to Ohio’s online RN to BSN program must possess the following criteria:

 Resident with an active unencumbered RN license in Ohio, Arizona, California, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Montana, New Jersey, New York, North Carolina, Nevada, Oregon, Pennsylvania, South Carolina, Texas, Virginia, West Virginia, or Washington, D.C. -- this includes temporary licenses obtained in response to the COVID-19 pandemic.

 During these challenging times, we know nurses are facing difficult situations and many are working harder than ever.
-As a gesture of our gratitude we are offering an application fee waiver for online nursing programs for summer and fall start dates.
+As a gesture of our gratitude we are offering an RN to BSN application fee waiver for the Spring 1 start date.
 Learn more about how to access the code on our fee waiver information page.

 Take the Next Step in Your Nursing Career Through the Online RN to BSN